What have you got to lose?

 - Biosecurity planning for vineyard owners hosting visitors;

-- Employing international staff; and
+- Employing international staff;

 - Using the Naracoorte Heat Shed